ventralnet/accumulo-core-archetype/README.md

 This archetype creates a maven project structure with

 1. A *pom.xml* with the required dependencied defined to get a connection to Accumulo up and running.
-2. A sample *App.java* with simple of examples of common accumulo operations (create table, read, write ...)
+2. A sample *App.java* with simple examples of common accumulo operations (create table, read, write ...)

 Installation
 ------------